Azure/functions-action/README.md

 ## Using Azure Service Principal for RBAC as Deployment Credential

-Note:
-If you want to deploy to Linux Consumption plan and your app contains executable file(custom handler, `chrome` in [Puppeteer](https://github.com/puppeteer/puppeteer)/[Playwright](https://github.com/microsoft/playwright) etc), you need to use this way in order to keep executable permission.
+**NOTE:** If you want to deploy to Linux Consumption plan and your app contains executable file(custom handler, `chrome` in [Puppeteer](https://github.com/puppeteer/puppeteer)/[Playwright](https://github.com/microsoft/playwright) etc), you need to use this way in order to keep executable permission.

 Follow these steps to configure your workflow to use an [Azure Service Principal for RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) and add them as a GitHub Secret in your repository.